 Erik Jones makes it 2 straight this season with Xfinity win

-Jones also won at Texas Motor Speedway on April 8.
-He was the defending race winner at Bristol from last year.
+Jones also won at Texas Motor Speedway on April 8, and he was the defending race winner at Bristol from last year.
+With 20 laps remaining, Jones moved Ryan Blaney out of the lead to take over the top spot in a race Saturday that had a lengthy interruption for rain.

 Comments